 Large-Scale Refactoring and Multi-File Operations

+Claude Code shines when a task spans the entire project.
 "Change this API's response format and update every component that consumes it."
-Claude Code finds the related files, traces dependencies, and updates everything.
-You don't need to open files one by one.
+Claude Code finds the related files, traces dependencies, and updates everything in one shot.
+With a 1M token context window, it can hold a massive amount of code in memory.

 Terminal Operations, Git, and CI/CD Integration

-Token Efficiency
+Token Efficiency and Cost Predictability

 Where Cursor Wins